deceasedchild/deceasedchild/README.md

 ![Image](https://github.com/user-attachments/assets/722b0ea4-3754-42a1-a110-67580435e55e)

-TALK TO ME ON DC pwleoslsllsls begs
+TALK TO ME ON DC plsllsls begs